Gorreth Namugga

 Gorreth Namugga is a Ugandan politician.
-In 2021, she was elected as the representative Member of Parliament for Mawogola county, south district on the National Unity Platform ticket.
+In 2021, she was elected as the representative Member of Parliament for Mawogola county, Ssembabule district on the National Unity Platform ticket.
 She is from the leading opposition party, National Unity Platform.
-Namugga is the first Opposition politician to win an elective position in Sembabule district since 1986.
+Namugga was the first Opposition politician to win an elective position in Sembabule district since 1986.

 Work experience

 She served as the District Service Commission Chairperson and a Proprietor of Schools in Sembabule.
 She was the former Principal Procurement Officer for Masaka city.

 Parliamentary duties

-Namugga currently serves as the shadow minister of Science, Innovations & Technology.
-Namugga presented the minority report on the 2022/2023 budget.
+Namugga served as the shadow minister of Science, Innovations & Technology.
+Namugga presented the minority report on the 2022/2023 budget during the 11th parliament.

-She also serves as the Deputy Chairperson of the Public Accounts Committee (PAC).
+She also served as the Deputy Chairperson of the Public Accounts Committee (PAC) in the 11th parliament.

+Political career

+Namugga served as the member of Parliament for Mawogola county, Ssembabule district in the 11th parliament of Uganda.
+In 2025, she was nominated for re-election for the same post in the same district.
+In 2026, during the general elections she lost to Byuma Oswald Dez who had contested on the National Resistance Movement (NRM) flag.